mladenmilev/missing_references/README.md

 # C++ missing references between cpp and h files

-Identifies pair of .cpp and .h files which hare same name but are not referenced direclty.
+Identifies pair of .cpp and .h files which share same name but are not referenced direclty.
 This is considered bad coding style practice.

 https://google.github.io/styleguide/cppguide.html#Header_Files